brennv/openshiftv3-training/training-guide.md

 *.cloudapps.paas.it.
 300 IN  A 192.168.100.2
 ```

-We will want default routes (we'll talk about these later) to automatically get
-this sub-domain so, `/etc/sysconfig/openshift-master` on ose-master has been modified with the following:
+We will want default routes (we'll talk about these later) to automatically get to this sub-domain so, `/etc/sysconfig/openshift-master` on ose-master has been modified with the following:

     OPENSHIFT_ROUTE_SUBDOMAIN=cloudapps.paas.it